Texas Personal Injury Blog

 State law determines when a driver in a car crash must report what happened to the police.
 Typically, you don’t have to notify law enforcement if the accident doesn’t prevent your vehicle from operating safely and normally.
 However, if the accident causes someone’s injury or death, calling the police after an accident and waiting for…

-How to Negotiate a Settlement with an Insurance Claims Adjuster
+Negotiating With an Insurance Claims Adjuster

-If you suffer injuries in an accident due to someone else’s negligence, Texas law gives you the right to file a claim with the at-fault party’s insurance company.
+If you suffer injuries in an accident due to someone else’s negligence, the law gives you the right to file a claim with the at-fault party’s insurance company.
 Negotiating a settlement with an insurance claims adjuster can be incredibly tricky.
 Knowing what to do and what to avoid can optimize your potential to receive the…

 Can Insurance Companies Deny Claims for Pre-Existing Conditions?